 Let's look at some statistics.
 According to Lincoln Murphy, Customer-Centric Growth Leader & Expert, 30% of the SaaS companies in 2020 suffered from an unacceptable churn rate!

-So while making the investment decision of purchasing an onboarding and implementation solution, here are a few things you need to look out for.
+So while making the investment decision of purchasing a customer onboarding and implementation solution, here are a few things you need to look out for.

 The tool should be able to offer the following:

-When multiple teams are working together, it is evident that each team would be focusing on different aspects of the customer journey.
+When multiple teams are working together, it is evident that each team is focusing on different aspects of the customer journey.

-Therefore it is important that the tool you invest in must provide you with the necessary infrastructure to plan and improve the speed of onboarding clients and reduce the implementation time.
+Therefore it is crucial that the tool you invest in must provide you with the necessary infrastructure to plan and improve the speed of onboarding clients and reduce the implementation time.

-The customer-centric onboarding and implementation platform should be able to provide a single source of truth base for each client, to not lose any data or customer information during the handoff.
+The customer-centric onboarding and implementation platform should be able to provide a single source of truth base for each client and not lose any data or customer information during the handoff.

 Easier collaboration between internal teams and customers will help increase the implementation team's efficiency.

-Most of the project managers or the customer success teams spend their time collating the required information by scavenging on different tools.
+Most project managers or customer success teams spend time collating the required information by scavenging different tools.
 These data are then to be presented to the internal teams and the customer in the process called reporting.

-There is a high possibility that they might have skipped on a few major pieces of information, owing to the time required as well as accounting for the manual error.
+There is a high possibility that they might have skipped on a few significant pieces of information, owing to the time required and accounting for the manual error.